numfocus/gsoc/2015/proposals/agarwal-rajat.md

 I have also worked with a start-up from MIT Media Lab which involved modifying and tweaking open source tools and collaborating with other developers in the team using GitHub (The repository is private).

-I also like to use git for version control and put up any projects that I do on my GitHub account.
+I also like to use Git for version control and put up any projects that I do on my GitHub account.

 ## Academic Experience